ValeryAD/xml-json-properties/readme.md

 # XML JSON PROPERTIES

-### Goals
+### Abilities
-- Practice to work with XML marshaling and unmarshalling.
+- Able to marshall and unmarshall XML.
-- Practice to work with JSON serialization and deserialization.
+- Able to work serialize and deserialize JSON.
-- Practice to work with read and write of Properties file.
+- Able to read and write Properties file.

 ### Short description
 Your domain area is air company.
 You should implement reading/writing air company information using different sources (XML, JSON, Properties).
 You should throws required exceptions based on situation with data source processing.